 This was the point in my recipe that I had to make a call.
-My husband suggested cooking it awhile and then removing it from the pan to add details.
-I worried that would not allow me to do neat stuff like add eyes.
+My husband suggested cooking it awhile, and then removing it from the pan to add details.
+I worried that wouldn’t allow me to do neat stuff like add eyes.
 So I lined a cookie sheet with tinfoil and plopped my cake pan upside down.
 This is why a well-greased pan is key—out popped a perfectly sculpted stuffed meat skull.

 Next, take the remainder of your marinara and paint it onto the skull.
 Then layer the thin cheese slices over the top.
 Pop it in the oven at 375 degrees for about 90 minutes.
 Cook time may vary, so keep an eye on it.
 This is also ground meat, so be sure to temp your creation for food safety reasons.
 You’ll notice I accidentally overcooked mine a bit.
 It doesn’t need to be 190 degrees.

-Once done as you can see there was a bit of drippage.
+Once done, as you can see, there was a bit of drippage.
 I used a spatula to move mine to a clean pan for presentation reasons.
 I will admit stacking the two sides was a bit tricky, but the end result was a fitting Halloween meatloaf head for our family’s annual Samhain party meat corpse.

 The one issue I found is that the head spread a bit on one side while baking distorting the skull.
 I am not sure how this could be remedied, but am open to suggestions in comments.